IMG_20220524_083049_1

 Prices can obviously change anytime so keep an eye out for the notification.
 Keep in mind that you can book a flight and cancel any time before 24 hours to hold the price.
 CHECK WITH AIRLINE FIRST!

-Depending on the island, prices can vary on hotels, Airbnb or hostels depending on how you roll.
-You can check on my Kona, HI and Fishing post, Honolulu post or Kona post as they will help you find a place to stay if you are wanting something budget friendly.
+Depending on the island, prices can vary for hotels, Airbnb, or hostels, depending on how you roll.
+You can check on my Kona, HI, and Fishing post, Honolulu post, or Kona post, as they will help you find a place to stay if you want something budget-friendly.
 I pay ~$35 a night on all islands, single occupancy!

 You can also send me a WhatsApp or Gmail from the home screen, and I can help look.